DarkFenX/refine/README.md

 HTTP interface to the library.

 # Documentation
 HTTP is considered as main interface, and it will be documented later.
-Until then, the easiest way to see how it works is to check tests and test framework client.
+Until then, the easiest way to see how it works is to check tests and test framework client, as well as [non-synthetic-data tests](http/tests/playground/actual_data.py) which use it.

 # Features
 In no particular order: